ImageCLEF/2023_ImageCLEF_Recommending/submissions/recommended-editorials/README.md

-folder for which users will create puill requests for submissions (Recommended editorials subtask)
+folder for which users will create pull requests for submissions (Recommended editorials subtask)